Vendor Intelligence

 Recently sanctioned entities

 OFAC updates their sanctions list weekly.
 Your vendor passed verification six months ago.
 Last Tuesday, their parent company was added to the SDN list.
+Even more concerning: deep-fake fraud attempts increased to 5% of organizations [AFP 2025], where criminals use AI-generated voices to authorize fraudulent payments.

 Ownership conflicts